At Skeleton, we are serious about fighting climate change.

-At Skeleton Technologies we are serious about making a change.
-We want to help people and companies to save energy, and one of the ways we do it is by manufacturing the best ultracapacitors in the world.
-Our ultracapacitors then in turn power solutions that can offer for example significant savings in fuel consumption and decrease the amount of greenhouse gases released into the atmosphere.
-This blog post and infographic are the first in a series of articles that will look deeper into different industries and how much energy could be saved with already existing solutions.
+We want to help people and companies to save energy, and one of the ways we do it is by manufacturing the best supercapacitors in the world.
+Our supercapacitor cells in turn power solutions in automotive, heavy transportation, intralogistics, mining, and rail that can offer for example significant savings in fuel consumption and decrease the amount of greenhouse gases released into the atmosphere.

 Start-stop systems for passenger cars are one such solution.
 Start-stop systems have been measured to save up to 10% in fuel usage, so it's no small matter.
-Passenger cars are everywhere and a major source of pollution, which is why we chose the automotive industry as the first article in the series.
+Passenger cars are everywhere and a major source of pollution, which is why there are a lot of opportunities for improvement.

 All that idling burns expensive fuel.
 An idle car uses between 0.75 to 2.6 liters (0.2 to 0.7 gallons) of fuel per hour.
 Overall, the United States spends a whopping $13 million every day on unnecessary idling, which translates to 14.4 million liters (3.8 million gallons) of fuel wasted!

-Idling automobiles also produce prodigious quantities of greenhouse gas emissions - just as moving automobiles do.
+Idling cars also produce prodigious quantities of greenhouse gas emissions - just as moving cars do.
 These pollutants have been linked to serious human illnesses including asthma, heart disease, chronic bronchitis, and cancer.
 In New York City alone, idling cars and trucks produce 130,000 tons of carbon dioxide each year.

 Start-stop systems allow the engine to completely shut down while the automobile is idle, and then start quickly, often dozens of times on a single trip.
-Ultracapacitors are the essential technology can provide a short burst of electricity to restart the engine.
-Skeleton's ultracapacitors are designed to withstand the millions of charge-discharge cycles that are expected during an automobile’s lifetime.
+Ultracapacitors are the essential technology that can provide a short burst of power to restart the engine.
+Skeleton's ultracapacitors are designed to withstand the millions of charge-discharge cycles that are expected during a car's lifetime.

 A 2014 European automotive industry study investigated the potential savings made possible with stop-start systems, and reported a fuel savings of 9.5% for a 2014 BMW 328i GT (2.0-liter turbocharged four-cylinder) and a 10.9% fuel savings for a 2015 Jaguar F-Type R (5.0-liter supercharged V8).
 Taxis, police, and people who live in particularly tough traffic areas with long idle times could potentially do even better.